mongodb/docs-compass/source/includes/fact-viewing-favorite-queries.rst

    .. step:: Click the :guilabel:`Favorites` button in the past queries pane.

-      Select your favorited queries.
+      Select your favorited syntax.

-      - If your favorited query is a query, only a :guilabel:`Filter` statement displays in the :guilabel:`Favorites` list view along with copy :icon-lg:`Copy` and delete :icon-lg:`Trash` icons.
+      - If your favorited syntax is a query, only a :guilabel:`Filter` statement displays in the :guilabel:`Favorites` list view along with copy :icon-lg:`Copy` and delete :icon-lg:`Trash` icons.

-      - If your favorited query is a bulk update statement, a :guilabel:`Filter` and :guilabel:`Update` statement display in the :guilabel:`Favorites` list view along with copy :icon-lg:`Copy`, delete :icon-lg:`Trash`, and :icon-lg:`OpenNewTab` open in modal icons.
+      - If your favorited syntax is a bulk update statement, a :guilabel:`Filter` and :guilabel:`Update` statement display in the :guilabel:`Favorites` list view along with copy :icon-lg:`Copy`, delete :icon-lg:`Trash`, and :icon-lg:`OpenNewTab` open in modal icons.

         .. note::